 Accommodations: Volunteers will sleep in same-sex, shared rooms (for 6-8 people) in a large, comfortable, and secure volunteer complex located just a 5 minute walk from Livingstone’s town center.
 Bed linens are provided (but please bring your own towel), a lockable cupboard is available in each room to store your valuables (please bring your own padlock), and a daily cleaning service is included as well.
 The complex provides great social opportunities with other volunteers as it can house up to 87 people total and contains a dining area, bar, T.V. lounge, resource center, swimming pool, large garden, and a rock climbing wall.

-Food: 3 meals a day are provided during the work week.
+Food: Three meals a day are provided during the work week.
 Breakfast is on a help-yourself basis and includes cereals, toasts, coffee, and tea.
 Lunch and dinner are full meals prepared by the staff cook.
 Meals are not provided on the weekends, so this is a great time to go out and explore the local restaurants and cuisine!

-Volunteers will get weekends off to explore the area and go on additional trips.
+Not Included: Volunteers will get weekends off to explore the area and go on additional trips.
 Although these are not included in your program fee, our staff would be happy to help you arrange exciting excursions for this time.
 In the past, volunteers have enjoyed:

-For this program, volunteers are required to purchase a business visa to Zambia upon arrival.
+Important Notes: For this program, volunteers are required to purchase a business visa to Zambia upon arrival.
 For a single entry, it will cost about $50 USD, and for multiple entry, about $80 USD.
 It is the sole responsibility of the participant to arrange for and cover the costs of the appropriate visa.